Ecuador

 Included

-Flight from Baltra to Quito
+Flight to Quito

 xecuadorrainforestcanopytreejunglevines_0.jpg.pagespeed.ic_.bDVoEFyYsScopy

-Day 1 of Amazon Extension - Sunday, March 8, 2026
+Post-Trip Extension - Day 1: Sunday, March 8, 2026

-Our destination is La Selva, a stunning (woman-owned!) eco-lodge on 50 acres of rainforest.
+Our destination is La Selva, a stunning, woman-owned, eco-lodge on 50 acres of rainforest.

 Included